apache/tvm/docs/dev/index.rst

 The target translation phase transforms an IRModule to the corresponding target executable format.
 For backends such as x86 and ARM, we will use the LLVM IRBuilder to build in-memory LLVM IR.
 We can also generate source-level languages such as CUDA C and OpenCL.
-Finally, we support the direct translation of a Relay function (sub-graph) for external code generators.
+Finally, we support direct translations of a Relay function (sub-graph) to specific targets via external code generators.
 Importantly, the final code generation phase should be lightweight as possible with the vast majority of transformations and lowering performed before target translation.
 We also provide a Target structure to specify the compilation target.